lulebugl/so_long/README.md

 ## Features

-- Animated collectibles and water effects
+- Animated collectibles
 - Auto-tiling system for natural-looking terrain
+- Flood-filling algorithm to test if the game is playable
 - Breadth-first-search algorithm to place ennemy in real-time
-- Flood-filling algorithm to test if the game is playable

 ## Installation